Owen Astrachan: Education and early career

 Astrachan graduated from Dartmouth College in 1978 with an AB degree in mathematics.
 He received a Master of Arts in Teaching from Duke in 1979, doing his initial teaching at Camp Lejeune High School, Camp Lejeune, North Carolina.

 From 1980 to 1985 he taught math and computer science at Durham Academy in Durham, North Carolina.
 During the summer of 1983 he attended a summer program for high school teachers at Carnegie Mellon University preparing to teach the new College Board AP Computer Science course.
 He joined the development team for the new exam.

 In 1985 Astrachan began graduate studies in computer science at Duke.
-His thesis work was with Donald W. Loveland on automated theorem proving.
+His thesis work was with Donald W. Loveland on automated theorem proving using model elimination.
 His teaching responsibilities included curricular development for the first computer science course for majors and the introductory computer science course for non-majors.
 He spent the summer of 1991 as a research assistant at SRI International in Menlo Park, California working on automated theorem proving with Mark E. Stickel.
 He received his MS from Duke in 1989 and his PhD in 1992.

 While a student in 1989 he became the Chief Reader for the AP Computer Science test with the Educational Testing Service, a position he held until 1994.
 For four years, from 1990 to 1993, he and other graduate students ran the first distributed, internet-based programming contest.
 It was inspired by the ACM International Collegiate Programming Contest but open to a wider range of students and required no travel, only access to email.